-- 6. Reviewing the following: - i.
+- a.
 The most current review conducted by the Arizona Department of Health Services (ADHS) and/or summary of findings (date of ADHS review shall be documented).
-If applicable, review the online Hospital Compare AZ Care Check, - ii.
-Record of onsite inspection of non-licensed Organizational Providers to ensure compliance with service specifications, - iii.
-Supervision of staff and required documentation of direct supervision/clinical oversight as required in AAC R9-10-115.
-This process shall include a review of a valid sample of clinical charts, - iv.
-Most recent audit results of the Organizational Provider, - v.
-Confirmation that the service delivery address is verified as correct, and - vi.
-Review of staff to verify credentials, and that the staff person meets the credentialing requirements. - 7.
-Evaluating Organizational Provider specific information such as, but not limited to, the following: - a.
+If applicable, review the online Hospital Compare Az Care Check, - b.
+Record of on-site inspection of non-licensed organizational providers to ensure compliance with service specifications, - c.
+Supervision of staff and required documentation of direct supervision/clinical oversight as required in A.A.C.
+R9-10-115.
+This process shall include a review of a valid sample of clinical charts, - d.
+Most recent audit results of the organizational provider, - e.
+Confirmation that the service delivery address is verified as correct, and - f.
+Review of staff to verify credentials, and that the staff person meets the credentialing requirements. - 3.
+Evaluate organizational provider specific information such as, but not limited to, the following: - a.
 Member concerns which include grievances (complaints), - b.
 Utilization management information, - c.
 Performance improvement and monitoring, - d.
 Quality of care issues, - e.
-Onsite quality assessment, and - f.
-Review of any Adverse Actions. - 8.
-Review and approval by the Contractor's Credentialing Committee with formal documentation that includes discussion, review of thresholds, and complaints or grievances.
+Onsite assessment, and - f.
+Review of any adverse actions. - 4.
+Review and approval by the Contractor's Credentialing Committee with formal documentation that includes discussion, review of thresholds, and complaints or grievances. - 5.
+In addition to the requirements in this Policy, ALTCS Contractors shall review and monitor other types of organizational providers as specified in their Contract.